kumarshantanu/lein-servlet/README.md

 As of version `0.1.0`, the only activity it supports is to start a specified servlet container (Jetty and Tomcat are supported) with configured webapps.

 **NOTE:** This plugin is only to work with servlets based web apps.
-If you want idiomatic web development using Clojure, you should consider [lein-ring](https://github.com/weavejester/lein-ring) and [ring](https://github.com/ring-clojure/ring).
+For idiomatic web development using Clojure you should consider [lein-ring](https://github.com/weavejester/lein-ring) and [ring](https://github.com/ring-clojure/ring).